 On this evening adventure, you can watch the curtain of night fall around us atop the ancient hillfort of Figsbury Ring, as we hope to meet some extraordinary creatures.
-Join us in twilight and listen as the rangers introduce the magical glow worm, before heading out into the gradually darkening landscape to search for their charming luminescence.
+Join us in twilight and listen as the rangers give a presentation about the magical glow worm, before heading out into the gradually darkening landscape to search for their charming luminescence.

 Whilst they seem exotic or even fairy-tale, glow worms (Lampyris noctiluca) are a relatively common species native to the UK with a preference for grassland and woodland edges.
 Far away from light pollution, Figsbury Ring is an easily-accessible spot with a well-established population of glow worms.